Daniel Muzyka

-Muzyka currently serves or has served on various government councils, including task forces in Europe and North America.
-In British Columbia, he has served on the B.C.
-Competition Council, and the B.C.
-Premier's Technology Council, among others.

 Muzyka holds a Doctorate of Business Administration from Harvard University, an MBA with concentration in Strategic Planning from the University of Pennsylvania, and a BA with Honours in Physics and Astronomy from Williams College.
 He has been awarded the National Order of Merit (Chevalier de l'Ordre National du Mérite) by the Government of France.

 In 2021, as Acting CEO of the Royal British Columbia Museum, Muzyka made the controversial decision to close the third floor galleries of the museum to the public with the stated aim of removing some of the permanent exhibits, offering 'decolonization' as the justification.
 The move has since been panned by many critics, as having been made without consulting the public and as an act of historical censorship, along with the hiding and erasure of history.